shaussler/TheoreticalUniverse/theoretical_universe/differential_rotations_4d.rst

 .. }}}

-Symmetries of the mixed wedge product
+Symmetries of the Mixed Wedge Product
 -------------------------------------

 .. {{{